"

 • Variable costs: These are expenses that change with business volume (e.g., food cost, beverage cost, labor cost).

-• Fixed costs: These are expenses that stay the same regardless of production volume, like rent, salaries for administrative staff, and utilities.
+• Fixed costs: These are expenses that stay the same regardless of production volume (e.g., rent, salaries for administrative staff, and utilities).

 Gross Profit

-Gross profit, sometimes called sales profit or gross income, is a financial metric that shows a company’s profit after deducting the costs associated with producing and selling its products or services.
-In other words, it reflects a business’s initial profit before accounting for other operating expenses or taxes.
+Gross profit, sometimes called sales profit or gross income, is a financial metric that shows a company’s profit after deducting the costs associated with producing and selling its products or services—gross profit reflects a business’s initial profit before accounting for other operating expenses or taxes.
+You will calculate gross profit, operating expenses, and taxes in Chapter 8, Income Statements.

 Here is a breakdown of how gross profit is calculated: